1974 UMW Bituminous coal strike

-The Bituminous coal strike of 1974 was a 28-day national coal strike in the United States led by the United Mine Workers of America, AFL–CIO.
+The Bituminous coal strike of 1974 was a 28-day national coal strike in the United States led by the United Mine Workers of America.
 It is generally considered a successful strike by the union.

 Since the 1940s, the United Mine Workers of America (UMWA) had negotiated a nationwide National Coal Wage Agreement with the Bituminous Coal Operators Association (BCOA), a group of large coal mine operators.
 The three-year agreements covered national bargaining issues such as wages, health and pension benefits, workplace health and safety, and work rules.
 Local agreements, far more limited in scope, were negotiated by each individual local affiliate of UMWA.

 Murder and turmoil in UMWA

 UMWA had been rocked by internal turmoil since the previous national agreement had been negotiated in 1971.
 President W. A. Boyle had rigged the 1969 UMWA presidential election against challenger Joseph "Jock" Yablonski.
 Yablonski lost the election, but asked the United States Department of Labor to investigate.
 Boyle, who had been plotting Yablonski's murder since June 1969, used $20,000 in union funds to pay three men to kill Yablonski.
 Yablonski, his wife and 25-year-old daughter were murdered in their home on December 31, 1969.
 A reform movement, Miners for Democracy (MFD), arose within UMWA.
 The federal government overturned the election in 1971, and ordered a new election to be held in December 1972.
 Arnold Miller, a miner from West Virginia, was elected the new president of UMWA.
 (Boyle and eight others were convicted of murder and conspiracy to commit murder in 1974.)